tekosulaiman/tekosulaiman.site/content/posts/backend-api-testing-with-laravel.md

 - Implemented a small middleware for logging requests and responses.
 - Documented the workflow so it can be reused in future projects.

+> Building reliable APIs?
+You might also like [API Documentation: Practical Approaches with Swagger, Postman, and Manual Writing](https://tekosulaiman.site/api-documentation-practical-approaches-with-swagger-postman-and-manual-writing/) to improve clarity and testing workflows.

 ## Example Endpoint
 ```php
 Route::get('/api/test', function () {